Celebrating my Mom!

 home for a school break exhausted.
 I

-wanted to graduate with honors and was so determined and pushed myself at school and co-oping with IBM.
+wanted to graduate with honors and was determined to push myself at school and as a co-op at IBM.
 I am sure I looked worn out.
 She sat me aside one day and asked me what

 would be so wrong if I got a "B" on occasion and had some fun and